-- Blonde or Brown Hair: This group has the highest hair count, boasting a total of 140,000 hair follicles across the entire scalp.
+- Blonde or Brown Hair: Brown Hair or Blondes have the highest hair count, boasting a total of 140,000 hair follicles across the entire scalp.

 - Red Hair: Typically known to have the lowest strand count with an estimated 90,000 hairs.

-Hair count is something that is determined before a human is even born.
-If you are born with only 90,000 hair follicles, it’s more likely for hair loss to be noticeable.
-On the other hand, if you’re on the higher end, your hair loss is likely to be less severe and noticeable.
+Hair count is something that is determined before a human is ever born.
+If you are born with only 90,000 hair follicles, it’s more likely for you to notice hair loss.
+On the other hand, if you’re on the higher end, your hair loss is less likely to be severe and noticeable.

-Natural hair color is also known to have different textures, which can contribute to the visibility of hair loss.
-Dark hair, for example, is often more course than blonde hair and can make it appear thicker in nature, even if there are less follicles.
+Natural hair color is also known to have different textures that can contribute to the visibility of hair loss.
+For example: dark hair is often more course than blonde hair and can make it appear thicker in nature even if there are less follicles.

 A Medical Mystery

 There is very little science behind the levels of hair density as it relates to natural hair color.
 Although hair count has been proven, research is still unable to determine with certainty why total hair count varies between dark, red and blonde hair colors.

 Natural hair color is a predetermined trait that humans have no control over.
 Based on the color hair a person is born with, they may be more likely to have hair loss that is visible.
 They could also be fortunate to have thicker hair that can help mask hair damage.

 What Science DOES Know and hair density?